Z-nassar/03-Miniproject-Team-15/README.md

 ## Feature Extension and Documentation (Zachary Nassar)
 I expanded on the mainv2.py code written by Ezan such that light intensity was mapped to a scale of tones instead of volume.
 Additionally, I changed the behaviour of the LED so that it would flash through a scale of colors as light intensity increased.
 This can be seen in the file BuzzerLEDScaled.py.
+A video of this can be seen [here](https://drive.google.com/file/d/1YlJdYv4P6-w5sr-QGmZmXdrBWFg7n6NT/view?usp=sharing).

 I also generally updated the README and created the TinkerCAD figures of the circuit configurations used in our project.